-- Applications are filed at the Defence Forces E-Service at asiointi.puolustusvoimat.fi under "Apply to special operations forces" by 31 January. - You can send the application also on paper, using the form "Application to the Special Forces" (Hakemus erikoisjoukkoihin), which is available at the regional offices, or you can print it from puolustusvoimat.fi/ asiointi/lomakkeet.
+- You apply for cyber conscript training before the beginning of military service. - Applications are filed at the Defence Forces E-Service at asiointi.puolustusvoimat.fi under "Apply to special operations forces" by 31 January. - You can send the application also on paper, using the form "Application to the Special Forces" (Hakemus erikoisjoukkoihin), which is available at the regional offices, or you can print it from puolustusvoimat.fi/ asiointi/lomakkeet.